lyokha/nginx-healthcheck-plugin/README.md

 Nginx-based monitoring of normal upstreams
 ------------------------------------------

 Service *statsServer* is implemented using *Snap framework*.
-Basically, native Nginx implementation is not easy because the service must listen on a single (not duplicated) file descriptor which is not the case when Nginx spawns more than one worker processes.
+Basically, a native Nginx implementation is not easy because the service must listen on a single (not duplicated) file descriptor which is not the case when Nginx spawns more than one worker processes.
 Running *statsServer* as a shared service is an elegant solution as shared services guarantee that they occupy only one worker at a time.
 However, *nginx-haskell-module* provides directive *single_listener* which can be used to apply the required restriction in a custom Nginx virtual server.
-This directive requires that the virtual server listens with *reuseport* and is only available on Linux with socket option *SO_ATTACH_REUSEPORT_CBPF*.
+This directive requires that the virtual server listens with option *reuseport* and is only available on Linux with socket option *SO_ATTACH_REUSEPORT_CBPF*.

 Let's replace *statsServer* from the example with normal upstreams and monitoring with an Nginx-based monitoring service using *single_listener* and